Dorian Bailey: Washington Spirit

+Bay FC

+Bailey was traded to NWSL expansion club Bay FC on December 12, 2023.

 International career

 In 2013, Bailey was called up to the United States under-17 national team, winning a bronze medal in the 2013 CONCACAF Women's U-17 Championship.
 She scored her first youth international goal in a group stage win over Guatemala.
 In April 2014, she received an invitation to the United States under-18 squad's training camp.
 The following year, Bailey received invitations to training camps with both the United States under-19 and United States under-20 national teams.
 Bailey played in the 2018 Thorns Spring Invitational with the United States under-23 national team.